hvemily/Project-exam-v2/README.md

 To access the owner/admin features, log in using the following credentials:

-Email: emilyadmin@stud.noroff.no
-Password: emilyadmin
+Please use the word document provided in the delivery file on teams.

-Design and Wireframes
+* Design and Wireframes
 The wireframes and style guide for this project were created using Figma.
 You can view the design assets through the delivery in Teams.

-Project Management
+* Project Management
 The planning and task management for this project were handled using GitHub Projects.
 You can view the project board here: [GitHub Project Board](https://github.com/users/hvemily/projects/4)

-Known Issues
+* Known Issues
 No Frameworks Used: The project does not use any CSS or JS frameworks due to project restrictions.
 Error Handling: All error handling is done through modals instead of the console.

-License
+* License
 This project is licensed under Noroff and is part of the curriculum for the Front-End Development program.